omerXfaruq/ssher-telegram/README.md

 # ssher-telegram

 You can run the ssh forwarding like this, you need to have a telegram bot and get your chatid from your chat or group.
-You can also set this program as a system service which will run in boot.
+You can also set this program as a systemd service which will run in boot, see (here)[https://www.howtogeek.com/687970/how-to-run-a-linux-program-at-startup-with-systemd/].

 ## Requirements
 ```